young5454/SNU-BI1/README.md

 # SNU-BI1
 Code for 2024 SNU Bioinformatics 1

-## Description
+## Free Expansion
-Free Expansion : GO analysis of CLIP-seq and ribosome footprinting data (Fig.5A)
+GO analysis of CLIP-seq and ribosome footprinting data (Fig.5A)